 - A good USB mic.
 The Blue Snowball condenser mic or the Samson Meteor Mic USB Studio Microphone are recommended.

 - A pop filter.
 The Earamble Studio Microphone Pop Filter is recommended.

 - Audacity.
 Audacity is a free, open source cross-platform audio software for multi-track recording and editing.
 You can download Audacity here.

 You could go fancier and get higher-end equipment, but these tools should be more than enough to get the job done.

-Location and Space for Making an Audiobook:
+Location and Space for Recording an Audiobook Yourself at Home:

 You want to find an isolated, padded room or recording box.
 “Room Tone, or “Noise Floor” can bring in all sorts of sounds from around the environment.